mdxs/test-ttf-on-gae/README.rst

 Do It Yourself (DIY)
 ====================

-- Prepare a Virtual Machine (VM):
+- Prepare a Virtual Machine (VM)

-  Create a virtual machine (using for example VMware) and install Xubuntu 13.10 Desktop i386 into it, for example using a downloaded `xubuntu-13.10-desktop-i386.iso` file as installation media and the following parameters:
+  Create a virtual machine (using for example VMware_) and install Xubuntu_ 13.10 Desktop i386 into it, for example using a downloaded ``xubuntu-13.10-desktop-i386.iso`` file as installation media and the following parameters:

   - Name: ``test``